Our Team

 Leocardia Kyomugisha

-Leocardia has worked in different health and social care settings in the United Kingdom, supporting diverse client groups.
-She volunteered as a Paid Representative for an advocacy service, supporting people in care homes subject to Deprivation of Liberty Safeguards.
-Leocardia undertook her National Advocacy Qualification in 2021 and is an Independent Mental Capacity Advocate.
-She has supported parents in civil and family law proceedings and has worked as a Paid Representative.
+Since moving to the United Kingdom, Leocardia has worked across a range of health and social care settings, supporting diverse client groups with complex needs.
+She volunteered as a Paid Representative supporting individuals in care homes subject to Deprivation of Liberty Safeguards and completed the National Advocacy Qualification in 2021 and is an Independent Mental Capacity Advocate (IMCA).

 Debbie Ryding

-I hold a Masters Degree in Social Work and have pursued advanced training in mental health and capacity assessments, positioning myself as a leading expert in the intersection of Social Work and legal frameworks.
-With over eight years of experience, I have dedicated my career to empowering individuals and their families facing complex healthcare and educational decisions.
-As an independent Social Worker, I operate autonomously, offering a unique blend of empathy, expertise, and Advocacy.
-I am a qualified Best Interest Assessor and I am well versed in conducting thorough assessments, taking into account the unique needs and preferences of individuals who may lack mental capacity.
-I have undertaken extensive work with Parent Carer Alliances in both Local authority challenges via assessments and EHCP challenges.
-I have also dedicated my skills to addressing challenges related to Education, Health, and Care Plans (EHCP).
-I have worked in advocacy since 2016 and have been a qualified Independent Mental Capacity Advocate and Care Act Advocate since 2019.
-I have taken a high number of cases to the Court of Protection supporting the voice of the individual.
+Debbie holds a Masters Degree in Social Work and has pursued advanced training in mental health and capacity assessments, positioning herself as a leading expert in the intersection of Social Work and legal frameworks.
+With over eight years of experience, she has dedicated her career to empowering individuals and their families facing complex healthcare and educational decisions.
+As an independent Social Worker, she operates autonomously, offering a unique blend of empathy, expertise, and Advocacy.
+She is a qualified Best Interest Assessor and she is well versed in conducting thorough assessments, taking into account the unique needs and preferences of individuals who may lack mental capacity.
+She has undertaken extensive work with Parent Carer Alliances in both Local authority challenges via assessments and EHCP challenges.
+She has also dedicated her skills to addressing challenges related to Education, Health, and Care Plans (EHCP).
+She has worked in advocacy since 2016 and has been a qualified Independent Mental Capacity Advocate and Care Act Advocate since 2019.
+She has taken a high number of cases to the Court of Protection supporting the voice of the individual.